 Because transcoding presents a subset of the original code to users, it's inherently porous.
 The effectiveness of the security depends on which parts reach the user, and what gets stripped out.
 You're likely to have questions about these decisions, as they determine the potential for malicious code to slip through the net or for attackers to exploit the site in a new way.

 Unfortunately, transcoding is generally a black box: solution providers rarely explain exactly what subset of website code gets used.
-Security is a matter of trust.
+Security then becomes a matter of trusting the vendor without being able to verify how it works.